kedacore/keda-docs/content/docs/2.14/operate/prometheus.md

 - `keda_scaler_active` - This metric marks whether the particular scaler is active (value == 1) or in-active (value == 0).
 - `keda_scaled_object_paused` - This metric indicates whether a ScaledObject is paused (value == 1) or un-paused (value == 0).
 - `keda_scaler_metrics_value` - The current value for each scaler's metric that would be used by the HPA in computing the target average.
-- `keda_scaler_metrics_latency` - The latency of retrieving current metric from each scaler.
+- `keda_scaler_metrics_latency_seconds` - The latency of retrieving current metric from each scaler.
-- `keda_scaler_errors` - The number of errors that have occurred for each scaler.
+- `keda_scaler_detail_errors_total` - The number of errors encountered for each scaler.
-- `keda_scaler_errors_total` - The total number of errors encountered for all scalers.
-- `keda_scaled_object_errors` - The number of errors that have occurred for each ScaledObject.
+- `keda_scaled_object_errors_total` - The number of errors that have occurred for each ScaledObject.
 - `keda_scaled_job_errors` - The number of errors that have occurred for each ScaledJob.
-- `keda_resource_totals` - Total number of KEDA custom resources per namespace for each custom resource type (CRD).
+- `keda_resource_handled_total` - Total number of KEDA custom resources per namespace for each custom resource type (CRD) handled by the operator.
-- `keda_trigger_totals` - Total number of triggers per trigger type.
+- `keda_trigger_handled_total` - Total number of triggers per trigger type handled by the operator.
-- `keda_internal_scale_loop_latency` - Total deviation (in milliseconds) between the expected execution time and the actual execution time for the scaling loop.
+- `keda_internal_scale_loop_latency_seconds` - Total deviation (in seconds) between the expected execution time and the actual execution time for the scaling loop.
 This latency could be produced due to accumulated scalers latencies or high load.
 This is an internal metric.
 - `keda_cloudeventsource_events_emitted_total` - Measured emitted cloudevents with destination of this emitted event (eventsink) and emitted state.
 - `keda_cloudeventsource_events_queued` - The number of events that are in the emitting queue.
 - `keda_internal_metricsservice_grpc_server_started_total` - Total number of RPCs started on the server.